johnwason/pyri_sandbox/doc/pyri_dialect_specification.md

 * RestrictedPython: Restricted
 * **PyRI: Restricted**

-Prevent calls to "exec" and "eval" to protect against abritrary code execution.
+Prevent calls to "exec" and "eval" to protect against arbitrary code execution.

 RestrictedPython protects unpacking of Starred argument tuples.
 Since the starred operator is denied in PyRI, this is unnecessary.